Romulosanttos/checksum-node/readme.md

 [![Build Status](https://travis-ci.org/zab/sums.svg?branch=master)](https://travis-ci.org/zab/sums)
 [![JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-A library to quickly generate SHA1 checksums of Node streams.
+A Node library to quickly generate SHA1 checksums of streams.
 Returns a promise resolving with a checksum of the stream data and the size of the stream in bytes.
+Can also compress a stream, and get the checksum of the compressed data later.

 ## Install